wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

 #### Installation:

 After installing the Main File, double-click the mod and go to **INI Editor**.
-Paste in the following, replacing the existing contents:
+Select all of the existing content and replace it with this:

 ```ini title="yUI.ini" showLineNumbers
 [General]